 In addition to subject-specific knowledge imparted in each degree program, we offer a variety of supplementary qualifications.
-Investing in supplementary qualifications can be worth it for many reasons.
+Pursuing additional qualifications is a valuable investment!

 The additional acquired knowledge and skills can facilitate your subsequent choice of career and your transition to professional life.
 Moreover, they can enrich your personal development.